Incorporating Encoding into Quantum System Design: Conclusions Future Work

 We have shown how a uniformly coupled chain can be symmetrically extended by $M$ qubits on either side, fixing $2M-1$ (or $2M$) of the eigenvalues to those that we specify.
 By also implementing an encoding/decoding procedure over the $M$ qubits at either end, we can avoid populating up to $M-1$ eigenvectors whose eigenvalues do not satisfy the perfect transfer condition.
 We can thus create a perfect encoded transfer chain where the central third is fixed to being uniformly coupled.
 Operating close to the speed limit of the system yields a transfer whose error is exponentially small in the chain length.
 Moreover, thanks to \cite{haselgrove2005}, all the additional spins can be `virtualised', i.e.\ replaced simply by time control of a single coupling strength at either end of the uniform chain.
 We have demonstrated numerically that even with shorter extensions, extremely high fidelity transfer can be achieved.
 Equally, if one wants to dispense with encoding, high quality transfer is possible, with an error that decreases exponentially in the chain length.
 A small modification of the protocol allows for the creation of a wide range of single-excitation states.
 The algorithms for computing the extensions, and corresponding time control in the virtualisation, are extremely efficient.

-None of the formalism developed here is limited to the initial system being a uniformly coupled chain. \emph{Any} chain is equally amenable.
+The formalism developed here is not limited to the initial system being a uniformly coupled chain. \emph{Any} coupling topology and specification of coupling strengths is equally amenable.
 However, the challenge is ensuring that solutions to the set of linear equations (\ref{eq:linear}) exist.
-That, and the consequences for transfer speed, are topics for a future paper.
-Indeed, aside from addressing a few minor technicalities, there is no reason why we need to restrict to the pre-specified region being a chain.
-Any coupling topology should be possible, such as those describing the interactions between qubits in an IBMQ device.
-These use precisely a Hamiltonian of the form \cref{eq:ham}.
+That, and the consequences for transfer speed, are topics for a future paper \cite{kay2022a}.
+IBMQ devices of various geometries are thus a promising avenue for experimental realisation: they already use a Hamiltonian of the form \cref{eq:ham}.
 Moreover, since we are already using encodings, these encodings can be optimally updated to incorporate knowledge of the system noise \cite{keele2021a}.
 As such, this methodology heralds a new era for quantum state transfer, and related studies, in which we can adapt to a provided system rather than having to request specific properties.

 That said, there remain limitations.
 The most obvious ones are that (i) systems such as IBMQ do not directly provide access to time control of coupling strengths, only the local magnetic fields, (ii) if the extended system is a chain, multiple excitations behave well \cite{kay2010a}.
 However, if the virtualisation procedure of \cite{haselgrove2005} is used, the single excitation subspace no longer provides a good description of the behaviour in higher excitation subspaces, and (iii) we don't yet know how to incorporate the treatment of noise such as \cite{keele2021a} into the virtualisation procedure.
 These are issues that we hope may be addressed in the future.